The64thGamer/cheeseepedia/content/y040estvd67mr6bc/content.md

-***Winchester Chuck E. Cheese (V1)* was an animatronic created by Harold Goldbrandsen of {{< wiki-link "Fantasy Forest" >}} in 1977 for the {{< wiki-link "Pizza Time Theatre" >}} on {{< wiki-link "San Jose, CA (370 S Winchester Blvd)" >}} as an animatronic version of {{< wiki-link "Chuck E. Cheese" >}}.
+***Winchester Chuck E. Cheese (V1)* was an animatronic created by Harold Goldbrandsen of [Fantasy Forest] in 1977 for the [Pizza Time Theatre] on [San Jose, CA (370 S Winchester Blvd)] as an animatronic version of [Chuck E. Cheese].
-The bot was used until Summer 1978, when the bot replaced with {{< wiki-link "Winchester Chuck E. Cheese V2 (Animatronic)" >}}.
-The bot was sent to The {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}, where it remained until 1984.**
+The bot was used until Summer 1978, when the bot replaced with [Winchester Chuck E. Cheese V2 (Animatronic)].
+The bot was sent to The [Sunnyvale, CA (1213 Innsbruck Drive)], where it remained until 1984.**

 ## History

 ### Prototype Bot / Proof Of Concept Bot

-Before the V1 bot was made, Harold Goldbrandsen made a {{< wiki-link "Chuck E. Cheese Proof of Concept Prototype (Animatronic)" >}}.
+Before the V1 bot was made, Harold Goldbrandsen made a [Chuck E. Cheese Proof of Concept Prototype (Animatronic)].
 The bot was based mostly around the Ricky Rat Walkaround.
 The bot was very different to the V1 bot, having a more pink muzzle, a pink belly, no suit/vest, no hat, different eyes, & different ears.

 ### Finalized Bot

 #### San Jose, California (370 South, Winchester Boulevard)

 The animatronic was finalized by May 1977 & placed in the store.
-The animatronic was located in the dining area on the right main entrance wall corner (Left of {{< wiki-link "Winchester Crusty the Cat V1 (Animatronic)" >}} & Right of {{< wiki-link "Winchester Jasper T. Jowls (Animatronic)" >}}).
-The Bot was programmed to the {{< wiki-link "Pizza Time Theatre Showtape" >}}.
+The animatronic was located in the dining area on the right main entrance wall corner (Left of [Winchester Crusty the Cat V1 (Animatronic)] & Right of [Winchester Jasper T. Jowls (Animatronic)]).
+The Bot was programmed to the [Pizza Time Theatre Showtape].
 The bot could be seen in several promotional pictures of the store from May 17th 1977 to August 1977.
-The bot was later programmed to the {{< wiki-link "Helen Henny Showtape" >}}.
-The bot's last Showtape to be programmed to was the {{< wiki-link "Madame Oink I" >}} Showtape in February 1978.
+The bot was later programmed to the [Helen Henny Showtape].
+The bot's last Showtape to be programmed to was the [Madame Oink I] Showtape in February 1978.

 #### Replacment & V2 Bot

-In Summer 1978, {{< wiki-link "Winchester Chuck E. Cheese V2 (Animatronic)" >}} was created to replace the former.
+In Summer 1978, [Winchester Chuck E. Cheese V2 (Animatronic)] was created to replace the former.
 The V2 Bot had more movements & was higher quality.

 #### Sunnyvale, California (PTT Corporate Office)